axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 Its only argument is the original `blur` event from the element's underlying native &lt;input&gt; field.

-### onInputfieldKeyUp
+### onInput

-The function-valued attribute `onInputfieldKeyUp` can be used as a callback prop for React and other frameworks.
+The function-valued attribute `onInput` can be used as a callback prop for React and other frameworks.

-The callback is invoked once for every _user input_ at the inputfield.
-The `keyUp` event object is passed as parameter 1 of the callback.
+The callback is invoked once for every _user input_.

 ## Methods